See all posts

 Preview

-Tailwind CSS is working perfectly in your Vue 3 project.
+Tailwind CSS is now working in your Vue project.

-If you see styled content, congratulations!
-Tailwind is running.
+If you see styled content, Tailwind is set up correctly.

-Method 2: Vue CLI + Tailwind (Legacy Approach)
+Method 2: Vue CLI + Tailwind (Legacy Projects)

-Step 1: Create a Vue CLI Project If you don't have Vue CLI installed:
+Step 1: Create or Open a Vue CLI Project

 bash